 Positioned where it is, Villa Atas Ombak – meaning 'Villa on Top of the Waves' – is perfectly named.
 She has stood sentinel over this stretch of Bali's south-western coastline since the mid-90s, combining tradition and 100-odd metres of beachfront, to create a sprawling estate of grandeur.
 Overflowing with charm, its architecture and decor understated and its huge garden strewn with frangipanis, fig trees and coconut palms, this is a property with plenty of elbow room.
 Indeed, it's the largest private villa of its kind this close to Seminyak's designer boutiques, restaurants and nightlife.
-Villa Atas Ombak was one of the pioneers of top-end destination villas in Bali and, despite the encroaching northwards sprawl, it remains as peaceful and undisturbed as when ground was first broken. <br>
+Villa Atas Ombak was one of the pioneers of top-end destination villas in Bali and, despite the encroaching northwards sprawl, it remains as peaceful and undisturbed as when ground was first broken.

-Characterised by high-pitched <i>alang-alang</i> thatched roofs, garden bathrooms and open living spaces with terrazzo floors, Atas Ombak presents separate pavilions in the classical Bali style.
+Characterised by high-pitched alang-alang thatched roofs, garden bathrooms and open living spaces with terrazzo floors, Atas Ombak presents separate pavilions in the classical Bali style.
 It sleeps ten and is a stellar place for nuptials or large gatherings, with ample play areas for a classroom-worth of kids, and multiple chill-out spots for the adults.
 They certainly don't build them like this anymore.
 Well, where would anyone find the space for a start?
 Atas Ombak is loud, but the only sounds are of the wind and the waves, which give zero cause for complaint: it is always breezy and it is always cool.
 In fact, being in this wondrous setting, stroked by the warm westerly trade winds that carry the mysteries of the Indies across the sea, will simply blow you away.

 The coastline view is magnificent, with at least 120 degrees of the 180-degree view being taken up by the ocean.
 This leaves virtually nothing to interrupt the emptying of your mind, except of course the arrival time of your next cold beer as you lounge beside the 18m stone-lined pool, but even that is taken care of by the nothing-is-too-much-trouble staff, including a full-time chef and villa manager.
 They have had years to get it right.
 Groceries will be purchased on your behalf (on guest account), and a suggestion menu is provided to help you plan your meals.

-|Size:||Sleeps up to 10, 5 bedrooms|
+|Size||Sleeps up to 10, 5 bedrooms|

-|Access:||Car not necessary|
+|Access||Car not necessary|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|General:||Air conditioning, TV, Wi-fi available|
+|General||Air conditioning, TV, Wi-Fi available|

-|Rooms||5 bedrooms, 6 bathrooms of which 6 family bathrooms|
+|Rooms||5 bedrooms, 6 bathrooms of which 6 Family bathrooms|

-|Furniture:||Double beds (5)|
+|Furniture||Double beds (5)|

-The Bali/Lesser Sunda Islands / Bali region
+The Bali/Lesser Sunda Islands region

 Bali is Indonesia's most popular tourist location and is considered one of Asia's premier tropical island destinations.
 Steeped in history and renowned for its artistic way of life, Bali is a peaceful contrast to some of the more frantic destinations Asia has to offer.
 The inner peace and creative talents of the Balinese has attracted artists the world over fascinated by local dancers, silversmiths, wood carvers, potters and painters that seem to pervade throughout the island.
 The abundant verdant fields and surrounding sea have long supplied Bali with an easy surplus of food leaving time for life's more artistic past times.
 As a result everything in Bali has a creative and religious element centred around the local Banjar (residents association) – little, adorned temples are everywhere, doors are covered in intricate carvings, huge kites ward off evil spirits and colourful roadside ceremonies bring traffic to a standstill.
 Bali is a popular destination principally from Australia and Asia but also from all over Europe.
 The island welcomes thousands of visitors each year to a relaxing lifestyle, stunning beaches, world class surf, vibrant villages, and spectacular scenery all with an exquisite tropical climate.
 Located approximately two hours' flying time from Singapore the island is serviced by an international airport at Denpasar with direct flights to and from many major cities in Asia, Europe and Australia and many more via Jakarta, Indonesia's capital.
 The island offers an impressive range of leisure and lifestyle amenities including world-class golf courses, wonderful seascapes for surfing, diving and snorkelling as well as luxurious spas, chic boutiques, tropical forests, towering volcanoes and international cuisine.